SylvainLosey/selectable_list/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A widget displaying a selectable [List] of items.
+A widget displaying a selectable list of items.
 When one of the items is selected, the other elements of the list are animated out, leaving the selected value.
 When tapping on the value again, the other values are animated back into the list.